marcustut/UCHelper/README.md

 ### ADT (Abstract Data Type) 🧩

 1. BinarySearchTree (BinarySearchTree.java, Tree.java)
-2. LinkedListStack (LinkedListStack.java)
+2. LinkedListStack (IterableCustomStack.java)

-A special use case here for **LinkedListStack** here is that it is used for constructing an iterator of the traversal of BST (BinarySearchTree)
+A special use case here for **IterableCustomStack** here is that it is used for constructing an iterator of the traversal of BST (BinarySearchTree)

 ### Unit Tests 🧰